 Stopped by the police?
 Unable to provide a specimen?
 Did they charge you anyway?
-In this case you are facing a driving ban of around 18 months if not more.
+In this case you are facing a driving ban of around 24 months minimum, with a mandatory ban of 12 months.
 However, with expert legal advice from one of our Drink Driving Solicitors this may not be the case.

 It's an offence to drive a mechanically propelled vehicle, on a public road or a place to which the public have access, whilst in excess of the prescribed alcohol limit.

 The procedures for arrest and for the taking of a specimen of either breath, blood or urine for evidence are very specific and unique; and, if not properly complied with can amount to a defence, sometimes in shocking circumstances.
 If convicted a 12 month driving disqualification is mandatory.

 Do you think the facts of your Drink Driving offence are unfair?
 There are certain circumstances where our Solicitors can apply to the Court asking it to not impose the standard 12 month driving ban even if you are convicted or plead guilty.

 These circumstances are called ‘special reasons’.
 Special reasons are most often applied in drink driving cases where there may be an excuse for committing a Driving Offence.